nervoscommunity/docs/docs/rfcs/introduction.md

 ### 3. Review / Accept

 The maintainers of RFCs and the community will review the PR, and you can update the RFC according to comments left in PR.
-When the RFC is ready and has enough supports, it will be accepted and merged into this repository.
+When the RFC is ready and has enough supports, it will be accepted and merged into this repository [nervosnetwork/rfcs](https://github.com/nervosnetwork/rfcs).

 An Informational RFC will be in Draft status once merged and published.
 It can be made Final by author at any time, or by RFC maintainers if there's no updates to the draft in 12 months.